Non-Runner

 BET ON US RACING You can place single and some exotic bets with many of the following UK bookmakers: Bet365 | William Hill | Coral | Sky Bet | Paddy Power | Betfred | Ladbrokes | Unibet | Betfair | Tote

-Maiden Special Weight – Ohio bred 3 year olds and upwards – 6 Furlongs – Dirt
+Claiming $12,500 –Ohio bred 3 year olds and upwards – Non winners of 2 races lifetime – 6 Furlongs – Dirt

 No exotics